Shaukat Aziz: Energy policy

 After assuming the office, Aziz announced a controversial "New 25-year energy plan", aiming to raise Pakistan's dependence on imported oil for power generation to 50% by 2030.
-His government pushed for the renewable energy, and put efforts to established the solar energy and wind power sector in the country.
+His government pushed for the renewable energy, and put efforts to establish the solar energy and wind power sector in the country.

 Prime Minister Aziz's "New 25-year energy plan" remains extremely controversial and met great public criticism by media and energy experts.
 Energy experts rendered Aziz's programme as "bigger disaster" in a view when even oil rich Gulf countries were reducing their share of oil in their power production.
 Prime Minister Aziz approved the constructional, and approved the developmental work of CHASNUPP-II reactor at the Chashma Nuclear Power Plant in Chashma city, Punjab Province of Pakistan.
 A 325 MW commercial nuclear power plant was built with Chinese assistance at the close vicinity of Chashma nuclear power complex.
 Aziz termed this project as "milestone" in the history of nuclear technology in Pakistan.
 In 2007, Aziz approved the constructional development of KANUPP-II and the nuclear reprocessing site, the Nuclear Power Fuel Complex in Islamabad.
 Aziz oversaw to increase the capacity building of the Pakistan Nuclear Regulatory Authority, a governmental nuclear safety authority, to meet the safety requirement of nuclear power plants.

 In 2007, Aziz further diversified his nuclear energy policy, terming it as "criteria based nuclear technology" while continued financing the nuclear power projects.
 Aziz presided initial construction of major hydroelectric power plants project in Pakistan, such as approving the Diamer-Bhasha Dam.
 Its foundation was laid by his successor Yousaf Raza Gillani in 2011.
 In 2004, Aziz directed the Ministry of Water and Power and Planning Commission to prepare an integrated energy plan for the country.
 Aziz approved the "Vision 2025" programme" of Water and Power Development Authority (WAPDA) to produce power through water.
 The programme was intended to be launched with the help of private sector and private funding through the international megaproject.
 However all projects were cancelled or either put on hold by the upcoming government of Yousaf Raza Gillani due economic distress, lack of capital and investment and continuing economic declines, leading an increasing circular debt.